cjyuan/codewar/196-Counterfeit-Dollar.md

         if (the coin weight is "light") // previously identified as "light" Set its weight to "normal"  // Only a normal coin could be previously identified with a different weight

-        // No change needed if the coin weight is "normal" or "heavy"
+        // No change is needed if the coin weight is "normal" or "heavy"

     if (outcome is "down")
         // "down" is just opposite of "up", so we can use a similar approach to update the weight.